 Evictions deal with landlord-tenant disputes.
 In these matters, typically, the landlord seeks to have the tenant removed from the property and to retake possession thereof.
 An eviction proceeding does not deal with any monetary damages or counterclaims but only who has possessory rights to the property.

 Protective Orders can be requested for Stalking/Harassment or Domestic Violence.

-The Court is NOT PRESENTLY OPEN TO THE PUBLIC.
+As of July 1, 2021, the Court is only partially open to the public.
 Court Staff is still working during normal business hours but the Court facility is closed.
-Normal business hours are:
+Business hours currently are:

 - Friday - CLOSED

 Incline Village, Nevada 89451

 Appropriate attire is required.
 Appearing in Court in tank tops, shorts or cut-offs is prohibited.
 Shirt and shoes are also required.

 It is the mission of Justice Courts to promote and preserve the rule of law and protection of property rights by providing a fair, independent, and impartial forum for the peaceful resolution of legal conflicts according to the law.
 Further, it is the mission of Justice Courts to provide judicial services in such a manner as to: 1) promote access to justice; 2) adjudicate cases in an expeditious and timely manner; 3) utilize public resources efficiently and effectively such that it demonstrates accountability and engenders public trust and confidence; and 4) promote an understanding of the Courts as a vital component of the tripartite system of government, independent of and co-equal to the Legislative and Executive branches.